• Skip to primary navigation

 It is present in

-• All fetal bones initially when the bone is laid down.
+• All fetal bones are initially when the bone is laid down.
 Later it gets replaced by lamellar bone.

 • After fractures, the initial bone that unites the fracture is woven bone.
 It too gets replaced by lamellar bone.

-• Paget’s disease.
+• Paget’s disease

 Woven bone is weaker, with a smaller number of randomly oriented collagen fibers, but forms quickly.
-It has been named due to the woven appearance of the fibrous matrix.

 Woven bone is basically either immature bone or pathologic bone.
 It is not stress oriented.
-Compared to the lamellar bone, woven bone has more osteocytes per unit of volume and higher rate of turnover.
+Compared to the lamellar bone, woven bone has more osteocytes per unit of volume and a higher rate of turnover.

 About Dr Arun Pal Singh